 You must propose a clear, focused, and cohesive program at the time of application and discuss a specific area of concentration in your Statement of Purpose.
-While you are not expected to know exactly which courses you will be taking, you should have a good idea as to which departments are relevant to your program of study and how you plan to integrate them.
+While you are not expected to know exactly which courses you will be taking, you should have a good idea as to which departments are relevant to your program of study and how you plan to integrate them into your concentration.
 As you will be taking the majority of your courses outside of Gallatin, you should become familiar with the course offerings throughout NYU.
-You should attach to your Statement of Purpose a potential list of courses (with course numbers).
-Of course, if you attend Gallatin, your course selection will evolve over time, as you consult with your adviser.
+In consultation with your adviser, you will refine your concentration over time.

-No, Gallatin does not require any standardized testing such as the GRE.
-If you have taken a standardized test and done well, you may submit the score.
+No. Gallatin does not require standardized testing such as the GRE.
+If you have taken a standardized test and would like to submit the score, you may do so.

-Yes, in fact many of our graduate students attend part- time.
-Most graduate courses throughout the University are offered in the evening.
+Yes.
+Many of our graduate students attend on a part- time basis.
+Most graduate courses throughout the University are offered in the evenings.
 You may even start out by taking one course at a time.
-Keep in mind, though, that you must be registered for at least six credits to receive financial aid.
+Keep in mind, however, that you must be registered for at least six (6) units to receive financial aid.

 The application deadline refers to the receipt of the application itself.
 Your credentials may follow.
-Of course, your file will not be reviewed until all credentials have been received.
+However, your application will not be reviewed until all credentials have been received.